Today’s Classic is republished from Physician on Fire. You can see the original here.

 Healthcare facilities use locum tenens providers for their clinical skills and don’t expect much else from them.

 A locum tenens physician can easily steer clear of many of the non-clinical duties that are increasingly expected of more permanent “providers.”
-If meetings and conflict resolution are not your thing, locums might be for you.
+If meetings and conflict resolution are not your things, locums might be for you.

 The buck circumvents you and lands squarely on someone else’s desk.
 You’re there to practice medicine, and that’s pretty much all that will be expected of you.